North Korea Implies Summit With Trump Is In Doubt Because Of Military Exercises

 The two-week exercise kicked off Friday, involving some 100 warplanes, including eight F-22 radar-evading fighters and B-52 bombers from Guam.

-While North Korea did not object to another set of of annual exercises that took place this spring, in March and April, the scale of Max Thunder amid peace talks and the bombers, invite particular ire.
+While North Korea did not object to another set of of annual exercises that took place this spring, in March and April, the scale of Max Thunder and the bombers amid peace talks invites particular ire.
 North Korea sees them as particularly threatening to its security and the drills as a rehearsal for invasion.

 South Korea's government has yet to weigh in on the suspension of talks.